daveminh/Chem456-2022F/docs/index.md

 # Learning Objectives

-Upon completing this course, you should be able to:
+The goals of this course are that you will be able to:

-* Set up, perform, and analyze a few types of calculations common in computer-aided drug design: structural alignments, homology modeling, electrostatics calculations, molecular docking, molecular dynamics simulations, and binding free energy calculations.
-* Explain tradeoffs in computational speed and accuracy inherent to various computer-aided drug design methods.
+* Use Google Colab to run python computer code and to annotate results.
+* Navigate directories, organize files, and execute programs on a command-line terminal.
+* Recall the main types of biological macromolecules, identify their monomers, and describe levels of structure and the types of interactions that maintain them.
+* Visualize molecular structures with different representations.
+Compare the advantages and disadvantages of several representations.
+* Align coordinates of protein structures with different amino acid sequences.
+* Summarize the principles behind the main methods used to determine the structures of biological macromolecules.
+Compare their relative benefits and drawbacks.
+* Predict protein structure based on the sequence of amino acids.
+Express confidence in the quality of a structure prediction.
-* Analyze and present the prospects of a biological macromolecule (usually a protein) as a target for ligand design, from both a scientific and from a business perspective.
+* Analyze the prospects of a biological macromolecule (usually a protein) as a target for ligand design, from a community, scientific, and business perspective.
-* Describe ethical issues relevant to the pharmaceutical industry including the balance between access to medicines and incentives for research and development and informed consent in clinical trials.
+* Analyze an ethical issue related to pharmaceuticals.
+* Predict the pKa’s of titratable amino acids on a protein and protonation at a given pH.
+Summarize the qualitative relationship between electrostatic potential and pKa.
+* Compute and visualize the electrostatic potential of a protein.
+Compare the advantages and disadvantages of several representations.
+* Perform a molecular docking calculation and visualize the results.
+Explain the limitations of molecular docking.
+* Summarize the purpose of a molecular mechanics force field.
+Identify the terms in the molecular mechanics force field.
+* Set up and perform a quantum mechanics/molecular mechanics simulation.
+Explain the concept of regions related to a QM/MM calculation.
+Compare and contrast QM/MM with molecular mechanics.
+* Set up and perform a molecular dynamics simulation.
+Explain the key objectives of molecular simulation.
+Recall the purpose of key algorithms in molecular dynamics.
+* Perform and interpret basic analyses of molecular dynamics simulations.
+* Perform a binding free energy calculation.
+Explain key concepts related to binding free energy calculations.
+Compare and contrast molecular docking and binding free energy calculations.
+* Develop a model for a quantitative structure-property relationship.
+Describe its domain of applicability.
+* Propose and perform a rational series of calculations to explain or make predictions about a biological macromolecule.
+Manage and/or contribute to a team to complete the project.
+* Present a polished scientific seminar reviewing a research area or describing new results.
+* Present a scientific research poster.
+* Write a coherent report meeting the standards of a peer-reviewed article in the scientific journal.

 # Prerequisite Knowledge

-Organic chemistry (CHEM 237)
+Organic chemistry (CHEM 237) is required.
+The following are helpful but not required: the Computer Science Requirement (CS 105/110/115), Introductory Biochemistry (BIOL 401), Molecular Biophysics (PHYS 410), and Physical Chemistry (CHEM 343 & CHEM 344).

 # iCourse Pilot